 Cisco Systems (CSCO) Gets a Buy Rating from Robert W. Baird

-Robert W. Baird analyst Jonathan Ruykhaver maintained a Buy rating on Cisco Systems (CSCO) today and set a price target of $52.00.
-The company’s shares closed last Monday at $47.97.
+Robert W. Baird analyst Jonathan Ruykhaver maintained a Buy rating on Cisco Systems (CSCO) today.
+The company’s shares closed last Monday at $49.93.

-Cisco Systems has an analyst consensus of Moderate Buy, with a price target consensus of $52.26, a 7.5% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Cisco Systems with a $52.26 average price target, which is a 5.7% upside from current levels.
 In a report issued on January 31, Oppenheimer also reiterated a Buy rating on the stock with a $55.00 price target.

 See today’s analyst top recommended stocks >>